-Most people are familiar with start templates in Creo.
+Most users are familiar with start templates in Creo.
 These are the PRTs, ASMs, and DRWs your organization uses to standardize the model creation process.
-These start templates have standard starting features (usually three coordinate systems with one intersecting coordinate system), parameters, relations, layers, layer states, orientations, and other metadata - such as combined states and simplified reps for ASMs.
+These start templates have standard starting features (usually three coordinate systems with one intersecting coordinate system for PRTs and ASMs), parameters, relations, layers, layer states, orientations, and other metadata - such as combined states and simplified reps for ASMs.

 Model Template Automation currently allows for the following model information to be stored and utilized:

 - View Details